faardinn/faardinn/README.md

 ---

+## 🧩 Projects I’m Currently Working On

+#### Ongoing C++ Programs:
+I am currently working on a series of small C++ programs to deepen my understanding of functions, classes, arrays, and basic data structures as part of my upcoming programming assessment.
+These include:
+1. **Average Speed:** Calculates travel speed using distance and time inputs.
+2. **Winning Division:** Compares four regional sales figures and identifies the top performer.
+3. **Time:** Builds a 24-hour clock class, converts to 12-hour format, and outputs greetings.
+4. **Student Performance Class:** Combines academic and activity scores to compute a final grade.
+5. **Grade Analysis:** Maps numeric scores into grade bands and provides simple statistics.
+6. **Index of Smallest Number:** Finds and returns the index of the smallest value in an array.
+7. **Number of Occurrences:** Counts how many times each value appears in a list.
+8. **Lottery Winners:** Compares user ticket numbers with winning numbers to detect winners.
+9. **Test Scores #1:** Reads test scores from input and calculates their average.
+10.**Test Scores #2:** Extends score processing with grade classification based on average.

+---

 ## 🚀 Projects I’ve Completed So Far

 #### Small Programs in C++:
 As part of my programming assessment, I have created various beginner-level programs in C++ which has strengthen my understanding and logic.
 These include:
 1. **Monthly Income:** Calculates monthly income with breakdowns for basic pay, bonuses, and allowances.
 2. **Height in Meters:** Converts user height from feet and inches to meters.
 3. **Annual High Temperatures:** Projects average July temperatures if they rise by 15% in selected cities.